 Stanton & Greene's second floor Loft offers opportunities for fully private cocktail receptions for up to 200 guests, or seated breakfasts, lunches and dinners for up to 50 guests.

-See photos of our private space, and for full event information including menus, pricing, room descriptions, and FAQs, click "download PDF" to see our 2016 Event Planning Kit.
+Click here for photos of our private space, and for full event information including menus, pricing, room descriptions, and FAQs, download our Stanton & Greene Event Kit.

 Please contact our events manager, Hilary Smith, directly for availability at firstname.lastname@example.org.

 A handsome private staircase to Stanton and Greene's second floor Loft reveals a strikingly renovated space featuring high ceilings, handcrafted hardwood floors, ten foot windows overlooking Pennsylvania Avenue, and a soaring bar with art deco details.

 We recommend this space for larger cocktail receptions up to 200 guests and for seated breakfasts, lunches, or dinners up to 50 guests.
 It has its own individual sound system, and an elevated platform that is perfect for a DJ or speeches.

 The Stanton Loft is accessible only via staircase and has its own entrance to ensure complete privacy.

 Stanton & Greene is pleased to announce that on Wednesday, March 1st, our highly acclaimed list of Constitutional Cocktails is receiving its first addition: Suffrage, the 19th Amendment.
 A bold and delectable combination of Rye, Figs, Orange Liqueur and Pipe Tobacco, Suffrage pays tribute to the 19th Amendment—which granted women the right to vote—by showcasing Putnam Rye from Boston Harbor Distillery, a spirit by one of the great pioneers of the American beverage industry, Rhonda Kallman.